jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/automatic-execution-order-and-more.md

 #### Loose Ideas

-If you don’t indicate the order in which to execute the commands, then they will execute in an arbitrary order.
+If you don’t indicate the order in which to execute the commands, then they might execute in an arbitrary order.
 Sometimes this is acceptable from a functional point of view.

 The order of a procedure can also be *automatically* determined by *input / output dependency*.
 A command, called inside a procedure, can take input, that is the output of another command.
 Then the other command needs to execute first, in order to pass its output on to the next command.
 This is called the *automatic execution order* principle, part of the flat & structured interchange principles.